kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 We also added a new button: the new button loads in a text file while the old button loads in an HTML file.
 <a name="reusable-button-code"></a>
 <h4 class="h4-guide">Create resusabe code for multiple buttons</h4>
 The code in the last demo is fine if we only have a few buttons, but would get messy if we had to create `onclick` functionality for a lot of buttons.
-So it's a best to create reusable code that the buttons can share.
+So it's a best to create reusable code that the buttons can share (<a href="/samples/ajax-tutorial-samples/sample10/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample10/index.html -->
 <!--  update the <button> tags directly above <div id="textTarget"> -->